Wegz: International recognition (2022)

-In 2022, he released Ezz Al Arab (“The Glory of the Arabs”), as part of the 2022 FIFA World Cup and performed at half-time of the competition final on December 18.
-He also performed at the 2022 Red Sea International Film Festival.
+In November 2022, he recorded "Ezz Al Arab" (عز العرب, "The Glory of the Arabs"), an anthem commissioned as part of the official soundtrack of the 2022 FIFA World Cup in Qatar.
+On 18 December 2022—the date of the World Cup Final between Argentina and France—he performed at the halftime show at Lusail Stadium, becoming the first Arab rapper to perform at a FIFA World Cup final.
+He also performed at the 2022 Red Sea International Film Festival in Saudi Arabia.